wasp-sweden/wara-sw-tech-tools/README.md

 ## Requirements
 - Mainstream Linux distribution
 - `bash`
-- The dashboard requires Python 3 and Plotly Dash (see below).
 - Most packages require compilers or run-time systems; OVE (see below) will report system dependencies as needed.

 This repository uses [OVE](https://github.com/Ericsson/ove).